Heterochromi/Binaural-Time-Frequency-Feature-Extraction/README.md

     # ... more files
 ]

-# or if you an entire directory
+# or if you have an entire directory
 from typing import List , Path audio_dir = Path("/path/to/audio/directory")
 audio_paths = list(audio_dir.glob("*.wav"))